shalivan/shalivan.github.io/_posts/PSY/0061-01-01-Narration.md

 ---

 #  Plot
-Telling stories is in human nature.
+(unique story or have a twist or sth to say.
+Try to implement plot in mechanics) Telling stories is in human nature.

 **Story** the story tells who and what. is a series of events recorded in their chronological order. a sequence of events,  The story includes all of the events described that make up a narrative.